hasun1226/MobileAppProject/deliverables/iteration-02.review.md

 ####Going into the next iteration, our main insights are:####
- * Figure out the features that need to be implemented as to get the MVP done before the live demo date
+ * Figure out the features that need to be implemented as to get the MVP done before the live demo date.
+Having a meeting on  renewing the to-do lists would be important.
  * We need more effective and efficient ways to make decisions and to get results.
  * Increased responsibility on Front-end team, so less boundary between the team may be required.